Top Misconceptions about Medicaid Irrevocable Trusts

 Your primary residence, as well as rental property, can be sold and the proceeds can in fact be used to purchase another piece of property at any time during or after the five year look back period so why wait.
 There would also be no adverse income tax consequences associated with any such sale, as shown above.
 In other words, you would continue to pay all of the same capital gains taxes associated with the sale of rental property out of the trust as you would if you had sold the property from your own name.
 There is no reason to wait to move real estate into your trust, even if you plan to sell it.
 It’s better to get the five year look back period started then to take a chance on a property selling in a timely fashion in this volatile real estate market.

 For example, if I transfer my property to the trust and begin the sale and repurchase process and this process takes one year to complete then my new home will be protected from the nursing home in four years because one year will have already expired.
 It is very important to remember that this sale and repurchase of the new property does not reset the five year look back period for Medicaid eligibility purposes.
-If on the other hand I waited to transfer the property until the buying and selling was complete then I will have effectively wasted one year as the five year clock will have not started running.
+If on the other hand I waited to transfer the property until the buying and selling was complete then I will have effectively wasted one year as the five year clock will have not started running, until the new home had been transferred to the trust.

-“I am too old or my health is to bad and I’ll never make it 5 years.
+“I am too old or my health is too bad and I’ll never make it 5 years.
 Why bother doing a trust at all?”

 There is always a benefit to getting the five year clock started.
 People often times think it is too late to begin planning but that is just simply not true.
 Regardless of your age, you will always be better off for having got this look back period running than you would be if you never started it so please do not wait any longer to plan.